dunn/modernphilosophy/modernphilosophy.markdown

 _We can now turn from Aquinas's metaphysics to his epistemology and theory of perception._

 _Aquinas's_ Summa _is organized into Questions, which in turn are made up of Articles, each defined by a particular question.
 After stating the question, Aquinas gives a series of objections to the view he will go on to defend.
-Next, he briefly states his own view (these paragraphs always begin_ 'sed contra,' _'On the contrary') before explaining it (_'respondeo dicendum,' _'I answer that') and then replying to the objections.
+Next, he briefly states his own view (these paragraphs always begin_ 'sed contra,' _'on the contrary') before explaining it (_'respondeo dicendum,' _'I answer that') and then replying to the objections.
 One needs to be careful in quoting from Aquinas---obviously what he writes in the Objections, for example, does not reflect his own view.
 (Some of the objections and replies have been omitted here.)_

 <!--_The following passages concern the mind's relation to the things it knows and thinks about, chiefly, material beings.
 (Articles [One](#question-eighty-four-article-one-whether-the-soul-knows-bodies-through-the-intellect) and [Three](#article-three) constitute an attack on the rationalism of Plato.)_-->